-2.3 Unfilled absences

-The district does not always document how teacher absences are filled.
-As a result, it is not evident whether students are receiving instruction from certified personnel.

-When a teacher is absent, substitute teachers are employed and applicable information about that teacher's hours are entered into the district's attendance system to support the substitute's teacher compensation.
-However, if the district cannot locate a substitute teacher the system indicates an unfilled absence.
-A district official indicated when a substitute teacher cannot be found, the unfilled absence is either filled by a paraprofessional or the class is split (i.e. students are split up between the other classes of the same grade).
-However, district officials do not record this information in the attendance system.
-As a result, attendance for students placed in other classes is not counted and there is no record of whether the student was under the supervision of a certified professional, which can impact state funding.
-For the 2017-2018 school year, we identified 204 unfilled teacher absences in the district's attendance system.

-State teaching rules require proper certification to provide instruction to students.
-In addition, state attendance reporting requirements indicate "students must be in attendance in an instructional capacity under the direct supervision of a certificated employee of the district to be counted for attendance purposes."
-To alleviate any concerns that students may be receiving instruction from staff not qualified and certified by the DESE and to ensure students are properly counted for attendance purposes, documentation should be maintained showing how all teacher absences are filled.

-- 2.1 Ensure compliance with district policies or revise policies as needed. - 2.2 Ensure centralized compensatory time records are maintained for all district employees. - 2.3 Document how all teacher absences are filled.

-- 2.1 This matter is resolved.
+2.3 Unfilled absences result, strict does not always document how teacher absences are filled.
+As a it is not evident whether students are receiving instruction from d personnel. inform system district absence found, is split Howev system counted supervit the 201 a teacher is absent, substitute teachers are employed and applicable ation about that teacher's hours are entered into the district's attendance to support the substitute's teacher compensation.
+However, if the cannot locate a substitute teacher the system indicates an unfilled e.
+A district official indicated when a substitute teacher cannot be the unfilled absence is either filled by a paraprofessional or the class (i.e. students are split up between the other classes of the same grade). er, district officials do not record this information in the attendance .
+As a result, attendance for students placed in other classes is not d and there is no record of whether the student was under the ision of a certified professional, which can impact state funding.
+For 7-2018 school year, we identified 204 unfilled teacher absences in the 's attendance system. student "studer supervi attenda receivi to ens eaching rules require proper certification to provide instruction to is.
+In addition, state attendance reporting requirements indicate its must be in attendance in an instructional capacity under the direct asion of a certificated employee of the district to be counted for ince purposes."
+To alleviate any concerns that students may be ing instruction from staff not qualified and certified by the DESE and sure students are properly counted for attendance purposes, entation should be maintained showing how all teacher absences are Recommendations The Board of Education: 2.1 Ensure compliance with district policies or revise policies as needed.
+2.2 Ensure centralized compensatory time records are maintained for all district employees.
+2.3 Document how all teacher absences are filled.
+Auditee's Response 2.1 This matter is resolved.
 The district will continue to comply with its Board policies.
-The matters identified in the narrative of 2.1 are resolved per the adoption of the time clock system, modification of administrator contracts, and (as noted above) the previous revision of the mileage reimbursement rate set out in Regulation 3440. - 2.2 This matter is resolved.
+The matters identified in the narrative of 2.1 are resolved per the adoption of the time clock system, modification of administrator contracts, and (as noted above) the previous revision of the mileage reimbursement rate set out in Regulation 3440.
+2.2 This matter is resolved.
 The district self-identified the need to address the time clock system prior to this audit.
 The time clock is already fully operational and will ensure the centralization of records related to the accrual of compensatory time.